2008 Zurich Open

 The 2008 TENNIS.com Zurich Open was a women's tennis tournament played on indoor hard courts.
-It was the 25th edition of the event known that year as the TENNIS.com Zurich Open, and was part of the Tier II Series of the 2008 WTA Tour.
+It was the 25th and last edition of the event known that year as the TENNIS.com Zurich Open, and was part of the Tier II Series of the 2008 WTA Tour.
 It took place at the Hallenstadion in Zürich, Switzerland, from 11 October through 19 October 2008.
-Venus Williams won the singles title.
+Third-seeded Venus Williams won the singles title, her second at the event after 1999, while Cara Black and Liezel Huber won the doubles.